sirthias/swave/docs/src/paradox/introduction/overview.md

 All this presents significant challenges, which fuel the continuing search for programming models that are attractive and advantageous in today computing environments.

-One such programming model, albeit hardly a recent invention at its core, is [Stream Processing].
+One such programming model, although hardly a recent invention at its core, is [Stream Processing].

-Although [Scala] provides the @scaladoc[scala.immutable.Stream](scala.immutable.Stream) datatype with its standard library this abstraction is quite limited in its functionality and barely scratches the surface of the benefits that [Stream Processing] as a programming abstraction is able to provide.
+[Scala] provides the @scaladoc[scala.immutable.Stream](scala.immutable.Stream) datatype with its standard library but this abstraction is quite limited in its functionality and barely scratches the surface of the benefits that [Stream Processing] as a programming abstraction is able to provide.
 Therefore a number of stream processing libraries have recently emerged in the [Scala] eco-system, the most prominent of which are probably @extref[Akka-Stream] and [FS2] (formally [Scalaz Stream]), which approach the field from two